 Will my dental practice flourish?

 Financial goal setting for dental and medical practices is a difficult and necessary process.
 While it may appear to be like throwing darts against a wall, if properly done, it charts a path to success, a direction to be focused upon, and sets targets that can be quantified to even a daily chart.
 Most management consultants would agree that financial tracking is imperative to any sustained and meaningful practice growth; in fact, many times the basis behind the success of these consultants lies more in the focus on accounting and practice management reports, than on any other tangible advice provided.
 And therein lies the answer to many of your concerns as to whether the dental practice business you are about to acquire will flourish.
-Simply put, look for all the different aspects of the subject practice that need improving, and once you carry out a plan where those features to be enhanced and improved you have just carved yourself a plan to a successful practice transaction.
+Simply put, look for all the different aspects of the subject practice that need improving, and once you carry out a plan where those features to be enhanced and improved you have just carved yourself a plan for a successful practice transaction.
 Business acquisition moguls look for opportunities – the underachiever, the “under the radar” business, the poorly run operations and then go about improving all aspects.
 In many respects, as you look to acquire a medical or dental practice, you need to do the same!
-Set yourself a written plan to achieve your goals, secure an advisor or broker to map out a cash flow calculation, do you own financial forecast.
+Set yourself a written plan to achieve your goals, secure an advisor or broker to map out a cash flow calculation, do your financial forecast.
 The results can be quantified.
-So whether a general practitioner, orthodontist or some other specialist in the dental field; a family or urgent care provider or specialist in the medical arena, while not necessarily in your nature, the financial component of the practice can never be forgotten or shunned.
+So whether a general practitioner, orthodontist, or some other specialist in the dental field; a family or urgent care provider or specialist in the medical arena, while not necessarily in your nature, the financial component of the practice can never be forgotten or shunned.

-In California, if you need assistance in selecting the right dental practice to acquire, whether general practitioner specialty orthodontist (endo or perio), or should you be in need to sell your practice, your only contact need be Lou Bermudez (818-999-9595) – experience, skill and integrity.
+In California, if you need assistance in selecting the right dental practice to acquire, whether general practitioner specialty orthodontist (endo or perio), or should you be in need to sell your practice, your only contact need be Lou Bermudez (818-999-9595) – experience, skill, and integrity.
 All calls are confidential.